 After service is provisioned for a subscriber under a given QoS level, the service provider must ensure that the purchased level of service is delivered.
-In the domain of EMSs this process involves high-level fault and performance management of the managed entities.
+In the EMS domains s this process involves high-level fault and performance management of the managed entities.